Installer Directory

 How to install a Ground Source Heat Pump GSHP

 If you are thinking about investing in a ground source heat pump, then it is likely to be a fantastic decision.
 There is so much heat under the earth, and the fact that we can utilise this natural resource is both exciting and beneficial to the planet.
-While it can be costly to install, the process is not a massively difficult one.
+While it can be costly to install, the process is more complex and disruptive than many other heating installations, though it is well understood by specialist installers.
 Take a look at this installation information page for a little more detail as to what happens and how you know if your home is suitable for this form of energy.

 When it comes to determining whether or not your home is suitable for the installation of a ground source heat pump, there are a few things that you should be taking into consideration first.

-• The size of your garden.
-You will need to have an adequate amount of space outside to support the ground loop and pump, as well as good access for digging machinery.
+The size of your garden.
+You will need to have an adequate amount of space outside to support the ground loop and pump, as well as good access for digging machinery or drilling equipment in the case of boreholes.
 Your installer will be able to offer better advice on the situation.

-• Your current heating system.
+Your current heating system.
 A ground source heat pump will produce low-temperature heat, and so it is best to be connected to a low heat system like underfloor heating.
-This is because radiators are unlikely to achieve the same levels of heat that you will be used to from your boiler powered central heating.
+This is because traditional radiators designed for high-temperature boilers may need to be oversized or upgraded, although well-sized radiators can still be suitable.

-• The existing fuel system.
-You will be able to make greater savings if you replace an old heating system, or an expensive one, than if you are connected to mains gas.
+The existing fuel system.
+You will be able to make greater savings if you replace an old heating system, or an expensive one such as oil, LPG, or electric heating, than if you are connected to mains gas.

 COMPARE PRICES FROM LOCAL INSTALLERS